tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 How To Use
 ~~~~~~~~~~~~

-* Click `E` button to start the line, after the line is set, press the `E` button again to spawn line of the objects.
+* Press the `E` key to start the line, when the line is set, press the `E` key again to spawn a line of the objects.

 Line Type
 ~~~~~~~~~~~~